Let’s talk about Plant Matter, what you call fruits and vegetables.

 Phytonutrients are exclusive to plants.
 They are antiviral, antifungal, antibacterial, antihelminthic, anti-aging, anti-degeneration and, most importantly, anti-cancer.

 Plants are chock-full of antioxidants too.
 Antioxidants, protect against free radicals, and are only found in fruits and vegetables.
+Free radicals can trigger cancer growth and development among other things.

 Beyond the nutrients in plants, fruits and veggies are an excellent source of water.
 Many dogs live in a chronic state of dehydration because they’re fed dry food, kibble, which contributes to problems such as kidney disease or up to and including formation of bladder stones.